Ghalastic/5-DOF-Robotic-Arm/README.md

-# 5 Degrees of Freedom (DOF) Robotic Arm
+# 5 Degree of Freedom (DOF) Robotic Arm
 ####
 ## Task Description:
 ####
 Design a 3D robotic arm with 5 degrees of freedom (DOF).
 ####
-### Introduction:
-Designing a 5 Degrees of Freedom (DOF) robot arm involves a systematic process that requires understanding mechanical design, kinematics, and electronics.
-####
 ### Define the Goal of the Design
 ####
-The goal is to determine what the robot arm will be used for (picking and placing objects, educational purposes, etc.).
+Before designing a 5 Degree of Freedom (DOF) robotic arm, we must realize that it involves a systematic process which requires an understanding of mechanical design, kinematics, and electronics.
+The goal of the design is to determine what the robotic arm will be used for (picking and placing objects, educational purposes, etc.).
 In this case, it will be used for picking and placing objects.
 ####
 ### 2. Degrees of Freedom (DOF) Configuration:
 ####
-Decide on the number of joints and their types (rotational or prismatic).
+We must decide on the number of joints and wether they're rotational or prismatic.
 ####
-For a 5 DOF arm, typically, it includes:
+For a 5 degree of freedom (DOF) robotic arm, typically, it includes:
 ####
 - Base rotation
 - Shoulder joint